y3ll0ww/Rustle/db/readme.md

 `postgres-# GRANT ALL PRIVILEGES ON DATABASE <database> TO <user>;` `postgres-# \q`

-## 5. Log into databas for direct actions
+## 5. Log into database for direct actions
 `sudo -u postgres psql`
 `\l`
 `\c <database_name>`